 Penn State Fayette is particularly well-served by its faculty.
-Our 57 full-time faculty members are assisted by about a dozen administrators, staff, and retired professors who teach on a part-time basis.
-We also employ a 37 adjunct professors whose personal experiences in their professional fields—as engineers, attorneys, judges, fine artists, meteorologists, etc.—allows students to learn from practitioners as well as theoreticians.
+Our 42 full-time faculty members are assisted by several administrators, staff, and retired professors who teach on a part-time basis.
+We also employ 29 adjunct professors whose personal experiences in their professional fields—as engineers, attorneys, judges, fine artists, meteorologists, etc.—allow students to learn from practitioners as well as theoreticians.
 Additionally, many of our full-time tenured faculty members are professionally active in their academic fields: presenting at conferences, publishing articles and books, and holding national and even international reputations as scholars.
-Yet even given their stellar reputations, faculty at Fayette are very available to students.
+Yet, even with their stellar reputations, faculty at Fayette are very available to students.
 Because our students will never be taught by graduate students in huge lecture halls—few class sections exceed 25-30 students—professors get to know their names.
 Students can easily form close professional relationships with faculty members, often an impossibility at larger schools.
 This is especially important should students need individual help in class, choosing a profession, or obtaining that all-important recommendation to a job after graduation.

 At Penn State Fayette professors engage students in a variety of innovative learning activities, including: